The Computer Language Benchmarks Game: Metrics

 It is common to see multiple solutions in the same programming language for the same problem.
 This highlights that within the constraints of a given language, a solution can be given which is either of high abstraction, is memory efficient, is fast, or can be parallelized better.

 Benchmark programs

 It was a design choice from the start to only include very simple toy problems, each providing a different kind of programming challenge.

 This provides users of the Benchmark Game the opportunity to scrutinize the various implementations.
+Here are the tasks, and some concepts they are related to: